All Episodes

 She did no such thing.

-Too many people on our side who are unwilling to tell the truth.
+There are too many people on our side who are unwilling to tell the truth.

 She literally lied and made it up.

-She said, the Bible tells us in the old testament, quote, to minister to the needs of God's creation is an act of worship.
+In her news release on April 22nd on Earth Day, she said, the Bible tells us in the Old Testament, quote, to minister to the needs of God's creation is an act of worship.

 To ignore those needs is to dishonor the God who made us.

-On this earth day and every day, let us pledge to our children And our children's children that they will have clean air to breathe, clean water to drink, and the opportunity to exercise the wonders of nature.
+On this Earth Day and every day, let us pledge to our children and our children's children that they will have clean air to breathe, clean water to drink, and the opportunity to exercise the wonders of nature.

 So she lies.